-- It must be of significant value to the community outside of Scouting (community, church, school, etc.) - Planning and development require forethought, effort and time....sometimes more than for the execution of the project.
-Therefore, your must demonstrate that you have thoroughly planned the project to completion. - You must provide leadership to others (youths and adults) during the project (the project idea does not have to be original, but you must be in charge; and two people cannot lead the same project.)
+- It must be of significant value to the community outside of Scouting (community, church, school, etc.). - It must take considerably more time than a Star or Life project (thorough planning and preparation time count). - You must provide leadership to others (youths and adults) during the project (the project idea does not have to be original, but you must be in charge; and two people cannot lead the same project.)

 So here's what you need to do to successfully complete the Eagle Scout Leadership Service Project.
-A copy of the Eagle Scout Service Project Workbook and Eagle Scout Service Project Planning Guide has been provided.
-This Eagle Scout Service Project Workbook is a fillable PDF document file so that you can type directly onto the worksheets.
+A copy of the Eagle Scout Leadership Service Project Workbook and Eagle Scout Leadership Service Project Planning Guide has been provided.
+This Eagle Scout Leadership Service Project Workbook is a MS Word document file so that you can type directly onto the worksheets.
 You can print this booklet and record the progress of your project directly on the pages.
 You will be making many changes to the information for your project while you complete it, and setting it up on the computer makes completing the changes easy and provides a much neater presentation.
-During the early stages we suggest that you write it, but it is strongly recommended to present a typed version to the Troop Committee and the District Chairman for approval.
+During the early stages we suggest that you write it, but it is strongly recommended to present a typed version to the Troop Committee and the District Chairman.